Layout optimization

 Importance of Layout in Web Design

 The layout is pivotal to user experience (UX).
 Well-structured pages minimize confusion, streamline navigation, and enhance engagement.
-When optimized, layouts allow users to find information faster and interact seamlessly with content, leading to higher retention rates and conversion.
+When optimized, layouts allow users to find information faster and interact seamlessly with content, Leading to higher retention rates and Conversion.

 Practical Applications in Web Design